-The Countywide LCWIP will include schemes which have been identified to improve the existing cycling and walking networks in South Norfolk including the Boudicca Way, Angles Way and the National Cycle Route.
+The Countywide LCWIP will include schemes which have been identified to help improve the existing cycling and walking networks including the National and Regional Cycle Routes, Marriott's Way, Norfolk Coast Path and Weavers Way.

-Figure 8: Map of existing strategic walking and cycling routes in South Norfolk.
+Figure 8: Map of existing strategic walking and cycling routes in Broadland.